ipsod/nes.vim/README.md

   running.
 - I've got no idea if it works with neovim.
 - I've only tested it with languages and language-features that I actually use.
-- There are images in the source so that I can reference here.
+- There are images in the source so that I can embed them in this README.
 I'm sure that there's a better way to do that.

 Someday, I'd like to take some other colorscheme that does work well in terminal and neovim (like kalisi -  https://github.com/freeo/vim-kalisi), and import these colors into it.
 I don't know when